 He also suffered from depression.

 He sought help in the form of psychiatry.
 He asked his psychiatrist how to improve the situation with Franklin, but in the end failed to follow through on the advice.

 Watson and Crick and a Shock

-In May 1951, at a conference in Naples, Italy, Wilkins presented an excellent X-ray diffraction photo of DNA taken by Gosling before Franklin arrived.
+In May 1951, at a conference in Naples, Italy, Wilkins showed his audience an excellent X-ray diffraction photo of DNA taken by Gosling before Franklin arrived.
 The photo established beyond doubt that DNA was crystalline and therefore its structure could be deduced by careful X-ray diffraction analysis.
-The image generated a lot of interest, including from James Watson, a young American biologist who was attending the conference.
+The image generated a lot of interest, including from James Watson, a young American biologist.

 Wilkins told his audience how DNA samples taken from different species of animals all showed the same X-ray diffraction pattern, indicating a helical shape; the angle of ascent of the helix was 45 degrees – in Wilkins’ words “like the slope on a spiral staircase.”

 Rosalind Franklin was also in attendance, but was unimpressed.
 She waited at the door to tell Wilkins to stop his X-ray work.
 “Go back to your microscopes,” she demanded.
 Wilkins was shocked.

 Alex Stokes, X-ray Theory, and More Trouble with Franklin